-Every single item of clothing from Ceres Life is built from our responsible fabric toolbox under the following five attribute pillars:
+From January 2022 we made the commitment that every single item of clothing from Ceres Life will be created using our responsible fabric toolbox under the following five attribute pillars*.

 The truth is, a heck of a lot of unwanted textiles are sent to landfill every year, but, we have good news.
 We source recycled material made from discarded textiles and other waste products, so they can be reborn and help reduce our reliance on using virgin materials.

 Recycled materials generally comes from two main sources:

 - Pre-consumer waste, such as fabric scraps or leftovers created by yarn and fabric offcuts; or